 This is the first of SRAM’s groups you are likely to find on entry-level mountain bikes.
 It’s a trail-worthy group for recreational riding, though it lacks a clutch on the rear derailleur.

-This 10-speed group is available with a 2x or 3x crankset.
-(There is also an older 9-speed version still available.)
+This 10-speed group is available with a 2x or 3x crankset but there is also a 9-speed version of the cranks still available.

 The X7 group has a few additional features that make it stand out from X5.
 The most important upgrade feature of this 10-speed group is the addition of a clutch on the rear derailleur to improve chain retention.